phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 06 - Production Systems.md

 There are several of assumptions for cognitive architectures:

-1. Goal-oriented
+1. Goal-oriented: take action to achieve goal
 2. Rich, complex environment
-3. Significant knowledge
+3. Significant knowledge: use knowledge about the world
-4. Symbols and abstractions
+4. Symbols and abstractions: capture knowledge with symbols
-5. Flexible and function of the environment
+5. Flexible and function of the environment: enviroment change will lead to behavior change
-6. Learning
+6. Learning: learn from experience, learn from interact with the world

 ## Architecture, Content, and Behavior